Linuxfabrik/lfops/roles/apache_tomcat/README.md

 # Ansible Role linuxfabrik.lfops.apache_tomcat

-This role installs and configures [Apache Tomcat](https://tomcat.apache.org/) - not via the operating system's package manager, but by downloading the specified version directly from [https://tomcat.apache.org](https://tomcat.apache.org).
+This role installs and configures one [Apache Tomcat](https://tomcat.apache.org/) instance.

+It is possible to configure whether the Manager Web GUI should be installed (it is installed by default).
+When installed, the Manager Web GUI is accessible via http://tomcat:8080/manager/.
+The GUI is protected against CSRF, but the text and JMX interfaces are not.
+To maintain CSRF protection, users with the `manager-gui` role should not be given the `manager-script` or `manager-jmx` roles.
+The role uses the operating system's package manager, so EPEL is a must on RHEL.
+Logrotation in Tomcat is disabled and is done by logrotated.

 Tested on

-* RHEL 7 (and compatible)
 * RHEL 8 (and compatible)

 ## Mandatory Requirements

-* Install `java.` This can be done using the [linuxfabrik.lfops.java](https://github.com/Linuxfabrik/lfops/tree/main/roles/java) role.
-If you use the  [Apache Tomcat Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/apache_tomcat.yml), this is automatically done for you.
+* On RHEL-compatible systems, enable the EPEL repository.
+This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.

 ## Tags